gauravbhand1611/oms-documentation/documents/retail-operations/inventory/safety-stock/set-bulk-safety-stock.md

 # Set Bulk Safety Stock

-The Bulk Safety Stock feature in the HotWax Commerce platform is a powerful tool that enhances users' ability to efficiently manage safety stock for multiple products across various facilities.
+The Bulk Safety Stock feature in the HotWax Commerce platform is a powerful tool that allows managing safety stock for multiple products across various facilities.

 ### Steps